Swaroop-hub5/FinGuard/README.md

 Explainability: Implement GNNExplainer to highlight exactly which edges contributed to the fraud score.

-Database Integration: Replace file-based loading with Neo4j or AWS Neptune.⚡ Installation & Setup
+Database Integration: Replace file-based loading with Neo4j or AWS Neptune.